 Steve Biko, from 1972 deputy at the CI sponsored project: Black Community Programme based in Durban.
 Banned and then killed by police in detention in September 1977.
 Frequent visitor to CI Braamfontein offices.

 Dr Bennie Khopa, director BCP, Durban, banned.
-Frequent visitor to CI Braamfontein
+Frequent visitor to CI Braamfontein.

 Mapetla Mohapi – staff of the BCP in KWT, frequently at CI offices – killed in police custody in August 1976.

-Bishop Harry Gwala, AICA and leader with Philip gosana of the PAC march from Langa to Cape Town.
+Bishop Harry Gwala, AICA and leader with Philip Kgosana of the PAC march from Langa to Cape Town.

 Alex Mbatha and his wife Khosi, veterans of the ANC in the 1960s and 1970s, used their house as a sanctuary for freedom fighters and closely associated with the CI and Beyers Naudé